IsaiaScope/Iso_Obsidian_2.0/Docker/init.md

 docker start {{container ID/name container ID/name container ID/name ....}} = Start one or more stopped containers

-docker exec -it {container ID/name} {directory - _/bin/bash_ for the root }= get it (interactive terminal) for specified container from there is possible to execute normal commands to navigare and create folders. type `exit` to exit terminal
+docker exec -it {container ID/name} {directory - _/bin/bash_ for the root o _/bin/sh_ because some time bash is not installed in some environment }= get it (interactive terminal) for specified container from there is possible to execute normal commands to navigare and create folders. type `exit` to exit terminal

+docker rm {container ID/name} = remove image

 ---